Are you curious about the weather in London? Here is a guide to help you prepare for your visit to the city.

 Winter in London may be perceived as unattractive due to the short days, resulting in less time for touring and less sunlight.
 Since the days are short, visitors may not see as much as they would like to.

-The below is a brief summary of what the weather could be like month by month for the whole year.
+Below is a summary of what the weather could be like month by month for the whole year.

 The coldest month of the year is January.
 Despite its cool and wet climate, the city has a milder climate than other northern European cities.
 Depending on the weather, it will range from 2°C to 7°C (35.6°F to 44.6°F) outside, so you should ensure you are adequately wrapped up.